The codes are grouped by type, with the first digit of the three showing types of code, and the latter two defining the code itself.

 500 – Internal Server Error – This is an unfortunately ambiguous generic error code.
 It is issued whenever the server is deemed to have encountered an error that doesn’t match any more specific error code.

 502 – Bad Gateway – This occurs when the web browser contacts a web server that is acting as a proxy for another server and it gets an invalid response from the other server.

 503 – Service Unavailable – This is normally encountered in the case of the server being overloaded or otherwise unable to process the request.

-This isn’t an exhaustive list of the HTTP codes by a long shot, there are a fair number and IANA keeps a registry of the official HTTP codes.
-Although this list should serve as a handy reference to commonly encountered codes if you are developing any web based application, website or configuring a web server.
+This isn’t an exhaustive list of the HTTP codes by a long shot, there is a fair number and IANA keeps a registry of the official HTTP codes.
+Although this list should serve as a handy reference to commonly encountered codes if you are developing any web-based application, website or configuring a web server.